0rqheus/galcon/README.md

 - __Event__: `CREATE_NEW_GAME`

   __Parameters__:
+  * user: `InputUser` - user data with name and color
   * callback: `(gameId: string) => void` — a callback function that returns gameId.

   __Description__: Creates new game, subscribes client socket to the game room and invokes the provided